How Does Real Estate Commission Work? Your Complete Guide

 ➡️ Manage marketing and advertising efforts

-Marketing and advertising are two core real estate agent competencies and they are essential skills for selling a property successfully.
+Marketing and advertising are two core real estate agent competencies and essential skills for successfully selling a property.

 These activities include preparing properties for viewings, creating advertisements, organizing open houses, and coordinating professional home staging, photography, and video virtual tours.